The Catalina Terrace Pool

 Memberships are available.
-Though we are operating the pool with periods of open swim just as in the past, we are also operating under modified policies restricting the population limits in the facility and in the water.
+Though we are operating the pool with periods of open swim just as in the past, we are also operating under modified policies restricting the population limits in the facility and in the water as we did in 2020.
 When at Catalina Terrace, please observe the following:

 - Currently our changing rooms are closed for showers, storage, and changing.
 Use is restricted to essential use of the bathrooms only, and one-at-a-time (children with parents excluded).
 Masks are strongly encouraged.
 No showering.
 We hope to install outdoor showers at some point for rinsing.

 - The Catalina Terrace Pool Facility is limited to 30 total members and guests in the pool side of the facility, and no more than 20 of those in the pool at one time.